 Evergreen and reliable, conifers are elegant trees with sculptural foliage, beautiful cones and sometimes autumn colour, too.
 Several are compact enough to fit into a smaller garden: here are five of our favourites from the range available in our garden centre.

 Korean fir (Abies koreana): Startling steel-blue needles make this fir stand out: it's a low, wide-spreading tree, and the cones are purplish blue too.
 Grows, slowly, to about 3m.

 Cryptomeria japonica: Very handsome upright tree with sweeping blue-green branches ('Elegans Aurea' is yellow-green) which flush bronze in late autumn.
 Grows between five and 10m tall depending on variety.

 Picea pungens 'Globosa': Low-growing spruce which gradually forms a spreading dome of sharp, stiff grey- green needles.
 The height and spread are just one metre.

 Columnar yew (Taxus baccata 'Standishii'): Evergreen yews are great in small gardens as they're easily clipped into shape.
 'Standishii' does it all by itself, forming a golden column 1m tall and just 18cm wide.

 Maidenhair tree (Ginkgo biloba): The conifer that doesn't look like a conifer: ginkgos are airy trees with delicate-looking fan-shaped leaves which turn butter-yellow before falling in autumn.
 Reaches 5-10m tall.

-Please ask the staff in our garden centre in Telford for more information and advice about choosing conifers suitable for small gardens.
+Please ask a member of the Lakeside team for more information and advice about choosing conifers suitable for small gardens.